translate/pootle/docs/developers/releasing.rst

 Update Pootle dashboard
 -----------------------

+.. note:: Do not do this for release candidates, only for final releases.

 The dashboard used in Pootle's dashboard is updated in its own project:

 #. git clone git@github.com:translate/pootle-dashboard.git